 - Baking requires precise handling of the ingredients.
 Think strength, fortitude, and knowledge of the baking language.

 - Baking usually involves many steps.
-An hour is a long time in the life of a toddler or young child.
+An hour is a long time in the life of a toddler.

 - Plus, there is usually a hot oven.